Know Before You Go

 Callum or Janey will pick you up from the airport and take you to your accommodation.

 Please see our Kit List for an idea of what you need to bring with you.

-We will provide all the technical equipment needed, plus camping gear.
+We will provide all the technical equipment needed for white water rafting, plus camping gear.
 The biggest thing you need to remember is probably the suntan lotion!

 In terms of what to wear, it really depends on what season you come in.
 In general light, loose garments are recommended in spring Summer and Autumn (March to November).
 While in winter warmer clothes such as woollens and jackets are needed from December to February.
 Have a look at our Kit List for a general list of what you will need to bring on your tour.